GrGLeo/TermArena/documentation/game.md

 # Full Technical Overhaul: Game Logic and Code Implementation

 This document outlines a comprehensive technical review and redesign of the game logic and its implementation.
-It is intended for senior developers or architects planning to overhaul the system.
+It is intended for developers planning to overhaul the system.
 Every major subsystem is explained in detail—from low-level data structures and control flows to high-level concurrency, networking, and state management.

 ---